nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the optional parameters must be provided.
 * Only tasks that match the filter condition will be displayed in the task list.
 * To remove the filter, use the [`listTasks`](#viewing-all-tasks-listtasks) command.

+Refer to the [Task Parameters](#task-parameters) section for details about the format of each parameter.

 Examples:
 *  `filter c/backend` displays only tasks that have `backend` as CATEGORY